 Names like Cingular and Agilent are too smart for their own good.
 They don’t roll off the tongue, and searching for them on Google feels like you’re competing in a spelling bee.

 Focus on words that are simple.
-A good test is to ask a group of 10 year olds to spell your brand name.
-If they struggle with it look for another name.
+A good test is to ask a group of children to spell your brand name.
+If ten-year-olds struggle with it, look for another name.

 7. Is the name sticky?

 Finally, is the brand name memorable?
-Does it stick in your customers’ minds and create a reference that they can come back to again and again.
+Does it stick in your customers’ minds and create a reference that they can come back to again and again?
+This is what we mean when we refer to sticky brands.

-A test I often use to evaluate a brand name is to share the name with a few colleagues.
+Another test we often use to evaluate a brand name’s “stickiness” is to share the name with a few colleagues.
 Ten days later I will call them up and ask, “Hey, what was that name we were talking about?”
 I am testing stickiness.
-Do they recall it immediately, or does it take some prodding.
+Do they recall it immediately, or does it take some prodding?

 The more memorable a name, the more sales it can generate.